 As you move down the body of the plant the leaves are bigger and more mature.
 Leaves that are more mature will have more stems and veins, making the matcha less fine.
 Tencha leaves are deveined by hand in the process of making matcha.
 Because the more mature leaves are more veiny, it is harder to separate every single stem and vein from the leaf.
 This can make the matcha more coarse.

-The best of these leaves are used to make our Premium Matcha, and the leaves not chosen are used to make our Culinary Matcha.
+The best of these leaves are used to make our Ceremonial and Premium Matcha, and the leaves not chosen are used to make our Culinary Matcha.

 No, our Ceremonial matcha, which is our highest grade, is not organic.
-The reasoning behind that is that in Japan matcha has to be grown at higher elevation to be considered organic.
+In Japan, matcha has to be grown at a higher elevation to be considered organic.

-This higher elevation is not the ideal conditions to grow matcha in.
-This is why the most vibrant green and high quality matcha teas you see are usually non-organic, because the non-organic matcha is grown in ideal conditions.
+This higher elevation is not the ideal condition in which to grow matcha.
+This is why the most vibrant green and high-quality matcha teas you see are usually non-organic because the non-organic matcha is grown in ideal conditions.

-Our Organic premium matcha would most likely be considered an organic ceremonial matcha at other matcha companies, but because our non-organic ceremonial is such a high quality, we list our top organic grade as Organic Premium.
+Our Organic premium matcha would most likely be considered organic ceremonial matcha at other matcha companies.
+Still, because our non-organic ceremonial is such a high quality, we list our top organic grade as Organic Premium.

 Matcha is better than drinking regular green tea because the health benefits are increased as you are consuming the entire leaf, rather than steeping the tea and pulling the leaves out.